backupbrew/switchbrew/Homebrew Menu.md

 directories).
 This is processed in the same order that the cfg was loaded from SD / same order specified in the cfg file.

+When processing directories where no NRO was detected, hbmenu will go through the dir-listing and use the first entry where the filename matches a fileassoc entry where `filename` is specified (file\_extension entries are skipped).

 The generated menu entry launches the specified app\_path where the first passed argument (argv\[1\] in the launched app) is the absolute filepath for the associated file.
 See below regarding the icon used for